acrovato/pycfdutils/README.md

 pycfdutils can be used to:
 - create sectional pressure data from field or surface solution files in Tecplot ASCII, VTK ASCII or VTK binary format
 - compute the sectional aerodynamic loads
-- save the pressure data and the loads to disk
+- save the pressure, friction and the loads to disk

 ## Requirements
 pycfdutils needs